sagemath/trac_to_gh/Issue 4809.md

 # Issue 4809: the installation guide and constructions guide should be CC licensed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4809

 Original creator: ddrake